Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/Dott.md

 | Updated    | Description
 | ----       | ---
+| 2022-06-08 | Dott does include Amersfoort data again.
+All good now.
+| 2022-06-08 | Vehicle info from Amersfoort is missing since May 18th.
+Enschede data is still present.
+We ask Dott to enable Amersfoort in the feed again.
 | 2022-05-17 | Dott started in Enschede.
 The vehicles are present in the feed from today.
 | 2022-04-13 | We have had great chat communication with Dott, tested the GBFS feed and it all works well.
 For now we keep the feed disabled until Dott starts operating in The Netherlands
 | 2022-04-08 | Dott emails us: "It's expected that we get an ERR_ACCESS_DENIED because no regions are currently visible aka public.
 We will add Amsterdam to the feed, so you can test with this data."